 By advertising vacancies online, therefore, recruiters are able to attract a lot of applicant response for a relatively low cost.
-This is even more powerful, when we consider that job boards rank highly on Google for most job hunting terms, effectively doing the SEO work for you!
+This is even more powerful when we consider that job boards rank highly on Google for most job-hunting terms, effectively doing the SEO work for you!
 From a candidate perspective, it also allows users to apply for multiple jobs with just a few clicks.
 Win-win.

-Not every candidate you're looking for will go to a job board and see your ad, so why not dabble in a little targeted advertising?
+Not every candidate you're looking for will go to a job board and see your ad, so why not dabble in a little-targeted advertising?
 One of the major strengths of online recruiting is the ability to place one piece of content in front of A LOT of the RIGHT people, so make the most of it.

-In days gone by, traditional job advertising would be part of whole printed campaign that included newspapers, magazines and posters.
+In days gone by, traditional job advertising would be part of a whole printed campaign that included newspapers, magazines and posters.
 While fully capable of reaching a mass audience, printed job ads weren't always considered the most effective, as they usually had a broad and unspecified viewership, a short window of impact and high placement costs.

-The internet has provided solutions to almost all of these problems however, and physical advertising is now a shrinking method of job seeker attraction.
+The internet has provided solutions to almost all of these problems, however, and physical advertising is now a shrinking method of job seeker attraction.

 So what's so good about online recruitment?
 Well, targeted or banner advertising has grown across all industries and can improve the chances of your vacancy being viewed by relevant candidates (even when they're not searching for jobs at that moment!).